Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-On the other hand, when the low-flux state is due to the low accretion rate and lack of the thermal seed photons, a large extended corona can be built on top of the accretion disc.
-Such geometry is often called as ``two-phase'' or ``two-temperature'' accretion flow \citep{1991ApJ...380L..51H, 2002ApJ...575..117L} where the cold phase is the accretion disc and the corona represents a hot accretion flow.
-If the accretion rate drops below a certain value, the accretion disc may evaporate and the whole accretion flow is then via the coronal hot flow \citep{1999ApJ...527L..17L}.
-Such accretion flow is advection-dominated (ADAF) and radiatively inefficient \citep{1994ApJ...428L..13N}.
+On the other hand, when the low-flux state is due to the low accretion rate and a lack of the thermal seed photons, a large extended corona can be built on top of the accretion disk.
+Such geometry is often called as a ``two-phase'' or a ``two-temperature'' accretion flow \citep{1991ApJ...380L..51H, 2002ApJ...575..117L} where the cold phase is the accretion disk and the corona represents a hot accretion flow.
+If the accretion rate drops below a certain value, the accretion disk may evaporate and the whole accretion flow comprises only the coronal hot flow \citep{1999ApJ...527L..17L}.
+Such an accretion flow is advection-dominated (ADAF) and radiatively inefficient \citep{1994ApJ...428L..13N}.
 Observationally, it corresponds to a low-hard state in X-ray binaries when the X-ray spectrum is hard and the thermal emission is diminished.